McAzz1337/GoblinRun/README.md

 Note:
 The CLI commands can be found in the directory: /Scripts/cli_commands.txt The whole vendor folder with the dependencies together with the models and texture forlders for the Geo-App was provided to the experts.
+Place these folders in the same folder the as the src folder which contains the source code.

 # dhm2objawk.sed
 Run this one on Linux, WSL or the Git Bash command line